Spantree/elasticsearch-talk/README.md

 The following repository corresponds to [Spantree](http://www.spantree.net)'s Elasticsearch workshop.
 It uses Vagrant, Virtualbox and Puppet to bootstrap a virtual machine that allows you to play along with our exploration of Elasticsearch.
 It also contains all the slides in our deck, courtesy of [reveal.js](https://github.com/hakimel/reveal.js/).

+### Screencast

+If you're more of a visual and auditory learner, we've got you covered!
+We recorded a live version of this talk during our [workshop at the StrangeLoop Conference](http://bit.ly/strangeloop-elasticsearch) in September 2014.

 ### Authors

 **Cedric Hurst:** Principal &amp; Lead Software Engineer<br/>